Community Studies

 This focus area will be of interest to:

-- students working with community groups, the non-profit sector, social enterprises, and social economy organizations
+- students working with community groups, the non-profit sector, social enterprises, and social economy organizations, and within public sector partnering agencies.

-- adult and distance educators interested in social transformation in both developed and developing world contexts
+- adult and distance educators interested in social transformation in local and global contexts.

 Available as a reading course